ritwikraj2496/ps-training-reference-notes/day15-javascript-part2.md

 #### Hands-on Practice

-1. Create a <p> with id myPara.
+1. Create a p tag with id myPara.

 - Change its text using getElementById.
 - Change its color using querySelector.

-2. Create a <div> with HTML content.
+2. Create a div tag with HTML content.

 - Read the content using .innerText.
 - Replace it with new bold text using .innerHTML.

 3. Build a button:

-- On click, update a <p> to say "You clicked the button!".
+- On click, update a p tag to say "You clicked the button!".

 4. Create two paragraphs with class "msg".